tikhongc/fyp/README.md

 If it's for a product,costomer will only provide a slice of an audio and then tell you to predict the mood.
 So,I might need to know how the spotify calculate the audio features inside and then I can get a similar features by calculating through a audio.
 Anyway,use spotify to train a model is a good idea.
+The accracy is nearly 70%,need to try to use the transferred model.

 how to calculate the audio features :
 reference: